 UMass Lowell Campus Recreation is committed to excellence in supporting the development of healthier and happier lifestyles.
 Through experiential education we strive to teach students the importance of exercise and recreational activities in preparation for a productive, balanced and rewarding life.
 We will offer diverse and dynamic recreational programming and facilities in order to meet the needs of our students and create a fun and connected University Community.

 The Department of Intramurals, Recreation and Club Sports is committed to cultivating the whole person by providing an array of recreational opportunities in an educational, social and supportive environment.
 We offer quality programs and a service-oriented operation which fosters healthy lifestyles for the Wheaton College community.
 Some of the programs include 17 club sports, a variety of intramurals, and a growing fitness/recreation center for students to work out.

 The Department of Physical Education, Recreation & Athletics is committed to promoting an appreciation for lifelong wellness, to fostering growth in leadership, encouraging the pursuit of excellence, and enhancing the overall experience for our students.

 We will provide an environment which develops health, work ethic, teamwork, leadership and integrity, all of which are essential for our students, both personally and professionally.

 Worcester State University

 Our goal is to educate the diverse campus community through movement and educational opportunities with a variety of inclusive programs that focus on a holistic approach to personal well-being and enrichment.
-The Department of Athletics & Wellness programs will provide programs and services to help you achieve your health and fitness goals including a variety of group exercise classes each week, intramurals, open recreation, educational sessions, wellness workshops, assessments related to the five components of health related fitness, strength training clinics, collaborative nutritional programs and many other special events.
+Recreation & Wellness will provide programs and services to help you achieve your health and fitness goals including a variety of group exercise classes each week, intramurals, open recreation, educational sessions, wellness workshops, assessments related to the five components of health related fitness, strength training clinics, collaborative nutritional programs, equipment rental, and many other special events.